- Please be advised that the turn around time for review of health history surveys and clearance of personnel MAY take as long as two weeks.

 - Use and dispose of sharps properly and in accordance with GUMC regulated medical waste guidelines.

 Allergies to animal dander and other allergens are common and may increase with long term exposure to animals.
-Occupational Health will assess a person’s needs and determine if wearing a respirator (e.g., N-95 mask, powered air purifying respirator or other type) or face mask and gloves will help alleviate allergy symptoms.
+Occupational Health will assess an individual’s needs and determine if wearing a respirator (e.g., N-95 mask, powered air purifying respirator or other type) or face mask and gloves will help alleviate allergy symptoms.
 Use of a respirator without clearance is prohibited.
-Occupational Health provides medical clearance and communicates as needed to EH&S who provides the required training and fit testing.
+Occupational Health provides medical clearance and communicates as needed to EH&S who provides the required training and fit testing annually.

 Bite and Scratch Procedures